 - The page is published online and made accessible for review and comment on the material.

 Clinical topic and professional issue content will be reviewed, and, as necessary, revised, on a regular basis.
-Timing for this revision will be determined by the speed of new developments in the evidence base for a given topic area.

 How You Can Participate

 Content for the Practice Portal's professional issues and clinical topics are developed through a collaborative process.

 Nominate yourself and/or others to serve as subject-matter experts in your area of interest or practice.

 - alerting ASHA Practice Portal staff to new information or supplemental resources, such as newly developed tests, clinical practice guidelines, or systematics reviews to be considered for addition to the summary;

 - making suggestions on how information can be better organized.